 Multiple Vulnerabilities in Apple Products Could Allow for Arbitrary Code Execution

-Multiple vulnerabilities have been discovered in iOS, Shortcuts for iOS and macOS Mojave.
+Multiple vulnerabilities have been discovered in iCloud, iTunes, and macOS Catalina.
 The most severe of these vulnerabilities could allow for arbitrary code execution.

-- macOS Mojave is a desktop and server operating system for Macintosh computers.
+- macOS Catalina is a desktop operating system for Macintosh computers.

 Successful exploitation of the most severe of these vulnerabilities could result in arbitrary code execution within the context of the application, an attacker gaining the same privileges as the logged-on user, or the bypassing of security restrictions.
-Depending on the privileges associated with the user or application, an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
+Depending on the privileges associated with the user, an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.